Compulsive Behaviors

 What is Compulsive Sex Addiction?

 - You’ve lost self-control over your sexual urges.
-Your determination to scale back sexual activity has deteriorated greatly or is very short-lived.
+Your determination to scale back sexual activity has deteriorated greatly or is short-lived.

-- If your family and/or friends have approached you about your compulsive behavior(s) or the side effects that are noticeable externally.
+- Your family and/or friends have approached you about your compulsive behavior or the side effects, or how you are treating or ignoring them.

 Frequently Asked Questions

 This is a great question.
-Using alcohol as an example, addiction would refer to the process the sufferer went through that led them to become dependent on alcohol.
+Using alcohol as an example, addiction would refer to the process the addict went through that led them to become dependent on alcohol.
 This could include casual drinking, or drinking with the knowledge that he/she is predisposed to alcoholism.
 Compulsion, on the other hand, would be someone who feels that drinking is a required behavior to meet some form of end, such as feeling good or a fear of what would happen if they don’t partake.